{{ summary.heading }}

 Privacy and Safety Notes:

-• Keep production shared secrets in a vault or server-side verifier, not in a browser tab.
+• Keep production shared secrets in a vault, deployment secret store, or server-side verifier.

-• Rotate a production HMAC secret if it is pasted into an untrusted page, chat, ticket, or screenshot.
+• Rotate a production HMAC secret if it is pasted into an untrusted page, chat, ticket, screenshot, or recording.

 • Remember that HMAC authenticates a message under a shared secret; it does not encrypt the message.